What Is a CBD E-liquid?

 E-liquid – also named as e-juice is the liquid that fuels an e-cigarette.
 It is vaporised by the battery powered atomiser (e-cigarette) to imitate the sensation of smoking.
 It’s normally composed of 2 primary ingredients –an atomising base (PG-VG) and the flavouring.

-With e-cigarettes becoming very popular lately amongst cigarette smokers, the use of vaporizers & E Liquid has also branched out into our world of natural health and is considered the most convenient ways for taking CBD.
+With e-cigarettes becoming very popular lately amongst cigarette smokers, the use of vaporizers & E Liquid has also branched out into our world of health and is considered the most convenient ways for taking CBD.

 During vaporisation, CBD enters your lungs and diffuses directly into your bloodstream rather than passing through your gut and liver.
 This avoids “the first-pass effect” altogether, allowing nearly four times as much CBD to enter your circulation for a maximum bioavailability of roughly 50 to 60 percent.
 That means for every 100 milligrammes of CBD that you vape, 50 to 60 milligrammes will actually reach your bloodstream.(the oral bioavailability of CBD is roughly 15 percent).
 Basically, you can achieve the same beneficial effects with a much smaller amount of CBD.